Policy 7.12: Workplace Nondiscrimination and Harassment

-It is the policy of DCCC to protect employees and students from harassment by anyone.
+It is the policy of DCCC to protect employees from harassment by anyone.
 Such conduct is unacceptable.
 Anyone who becomes aware of any harassment of an employee or student should report such harassment as provided in this policy.

 or to receive the benefits, services or opportunities of the College.
 It is conduct that objectively and subjectively creates a hostile environment or substantially interferes with an individual’s work.
-While sexual harassment is a form of harassment it is further defined herein to draw attention to its importance.
+While sexual harassment is a form of harassment, it is further defined herein to draw attention to its importance.

 Sexual Harassment - Sexual harassment is defined as any unwelcome sexual advances, request for sexual favors, or other verbal or physical conduct of a sexual nature when:

 - Submission to such conduct is made either explicitly or implicitly a term or condition of an individual’s employment or attendance.

 - Submission to or rejection of such conduct is used as the basis for employment or academic decisions affecting that individual.

 Such conduct has the purpose or effect of interfering with an individual’s work performance or creates an intimidating, hostile, or offensive work or education environment.
 For the purposes of this policy, the term “harassment” includes, but is not necessarily limited to, intimidation, unwelcome slurs, jokes, comments, and other verbal, graphic, or physical conduct.
 The following is a list of examples of sex harassment, which is not exhaustive: